DohaJouay/Biomedical-Engineering-Project/README.md

 ## Documents uploaded

 The files uploaded contain all the code realized in Matlab for the study of the bronchi with and without asthma.

+For more infos about the project, the results obtained and their interpretation, you can contact me (doha.jouay@emines.um6p.ma)